-The official Aresty RURJ is now accepting research journal submissions until Friday, March 27th, 2020 for the issue that will be published in the Fall 2020 semester!
+The official Aresty RURJ is now accepting research journal submissions until October 2nd, 2020 for the issue that will be published in the Spring 2021 semester!

 Research conducted at Rutgers University by undergraduate students in any and all academic disciplines are welcome to apply.
 Please see the following website for more details and specific eligibility and submission requirements:

 If you have any further inquiries, please feel free to reach out to email@example.com.
 We look forward to reviewing your papers!

 1. Current Rutgers (New Brunswick) undergraduates or alumni within 12 months of their graduation date are eligible for submission of research done at Rutgers to the journal.
 Recent alumni should have begun their research project during their undergraduate years.

 2. Only research conducted by Rutgers undergraduates, or recent alumni, at Rutgers research labs are acceptable.
 Rutgers students who conducted research at non-Rutgers affiliated labs are not eligible for submission.
 Likewise, non-Rutgers students who conducted research at Rutgers-affiliated labs are not eligible for submission.

 3. Priority is given to those who have not previously been accepted to the journal as an author or co-author and/or those who have not previously been listed as an author on a publication.
 The maximum number of submissions per submission cycle is 1 per person.